 Residents' ability to make a living in a given area is not just about income and employment levels, but also about how far their dollars will extend in that location.
 As indicated in Table 13, the primary communities within the CEDA District rate favorably in terms of cost-of-living, given they all fall below the state and national average overall.
-All counties rate relatively well on utilities and transportation costs, being even lower than Idaho's average-one of the lowest utility costs in the nation.
+All counties rate relatively well on utilities and transportation costs, being even lower than Idaho's average, which is one of the states with the lowest utility costs in the nation.